songsjun/elastos.name/readme.md

 ### Use Cases

-##### Case 1: The crypto wallet can support it for user sending assets.
+##### Case 1: The crypto wallet can support users to send assets via the CryptoName.

-*The elephant wallet already supported CryptoName, you can send crypto assets to you friend via his CryptoName.
+*****The elephant wallet already supports CryptoName, you can send crypto assets to your friends by simply inserting their CryptoName in the address bar.

-##### Case 2: Chat App can support it for searching and adding friend
+##### Case 2: Chat App's can support CryptoName, of which enables the user to search and add friends.

-##### Case 3: You can bind your DID with your CryptoName, that's very friendly for others.
+##### Case 3: You can bind your DID with your CryptoName, this makes it simple for others to use.

-##### Case 4: You can bind your IP with CryptoName, that's your own Domain Name.
+##### Case 4: You can bind your IP address with a CryptoName, that's your own Domain Name.

-##### Case 5: If you are a well known person or a company, you can public your Email on your CryptoName
+##### Case 5: If you are a well known person or a company, you can make public your Email using your CryptoName.